hexatomic/hexatomic.github.io/src/documentation/code-review.md

 Code review is an essential part of our project: Code and documentation changes come in as pull requests, and all pull requests will undergo review.
-We are using the tools of the GitHub platform for performing code reviews in public and do not distinguish between “internal” contributions from core team members and “external” ones.
+We are using the tools of the GitHub platform for performing code reviews in public and do not distinguish between "internal" contributions from core team members and "external" ones.
 Having a platform like GitHub allows to discuss code changes, make these discussions transparent to others and also serve as an additional history of *how* and *why* the code become part of Hexatomic.
 Having such a central place for discussions is especially important for teams where the team members might be split between several institutions and can't meet regularly in the same room.